 - 1/2 tsp baking soda

 - Preheat oven to 400º.
-Get an 8×8 baking dish ready. no greasing necessary.
-Double all ingredients if you need to make a big batch, and use a 9×13 baking dish.
+Get a 9×13 baking dish ready. no greasing necessary.

-- To make the filling, start by chopping the dates into 1/4″ pieces.
+- To make the filling, start by chopping the dates.
 This is messy, but don’t worry that the pieces will all be sticking together.
+Sorry.

-- Place dates, water and sugar in suace pan.
+- Place dates, water and sugar in a3 or 4 qt. pan.
 Heat on medium to boil, stirring to combine.
 Stir every minute or so.
 Cook for 10 minutes to evaporate most of the water.